 - Information architecture

-- Web development
+- Technology and development

 What followed was one of the most energising, satisfying and collaborative projects we’ve ever worked on at Catch.

 We were part of a massive team of passionate people and partners who delivered one of New Zealand’s most successful large Corporate rebrands in recent years.
 Energy was made Wonderful over those four frenetic months, but it wasn’t without its challenges...

 Mercury had worked with Dick&Jane on the design of their new visual identity.
 When we first got the website brief, the logo, colour palette and brand strategy were still in the research stage, but we had a pretty good idea of what we’d be working with.
 Dick&Jane had also designed a homepage concept that Mercury loved, so we had a great starting point for the design.